barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

 ### Overview

-- The List interface declares the method iterator, which returns an Iterator object that will iterate over the elements of that list.
+- The List interface declares the method iterator, which returns an Iterator object that will iterate over the elements of that datastructures.list.
 - The requirement for the iterator method is actually in the Collection interface, which is the superinterface for the List interface.
 The `Collection` interface extends the `Iterable` interface, so all classes that implement the `List` interface (a subinterface of `Collection`) must provide an `Iterator` method.
 - An Iterator does not refer to or point to a particular object at any given time.
-Rather, you should think of an Iterator as pointing between objects within a list.
+Rather, you should think of an Iterator as pointing between objects within a datastructures.list.
-- Think of an iterator as a moving place marker that keeps track of the current position in a particular linked list.
-The Iterator object for a list starts at the first element in the list.
+- Think of an iterator as a moving place marker that keeps track of the current position in a particular linked datastructures.list.
+The Iterator object for a datastructures.list starts at the first element in the datastructures.list.
 The programmer can use the Iterator object’s `next` method to retrieve the next element.
-Each time it does a retrieval, the Iterator object advances to the next list element, where it waits until it is needed again.
-We can also ask the Iterator object to determine whether the list has more elements left to process (method `hasNext`).
+Each time it does a retrieval, the Iterator object advances to the next datastructures.list element, where it waits until it is needed again.
+We can also ask the Iterator object to determine whether the datastructures.list has more elements left to process (method `hasNext`).
 Iterator objects throw a `NoSuchElementException` if they are asked to retrieve the next element after all elements have been processed.
-- You can use the Iterator remove method to remove elements from a list as you access them.
+- You can use the Iterator remove method to remove elements from a datastructures.list as you access them.
 You can remove only the element that was most recently accessed by next.
 Each call to remove must be preceded by a call to next to retrieve the next element.